Cherry Blossom Clinic: Background and recording

 On 25 August 1967, the Move released their third single, the flower power song "Flowers in the Rain", which was an immediate hit, reaching number two in the UK Singles Chart, and number four in the Irish Singles Chart in October of that year.
-However, the Move's manager at the time, Tony Secunda, decided to pull yet another publicity stunt in order to promote the band, something he'd done multiple times before.
+However, the Move's manager at the time, Tony Secunda, decided to pull yet another publicity stunt in order to promote the band, something he had done multiple times before.
 This included releasing a postcard depicting the at the time Prime Minister of the United Kingdom, Labour Party leader Harold Wilson in bed with his secretary Marcia Falkender, Baroness Falkender.
 Wilson sued, and as a result all further royalties from "Flowers in the Rain" were directed to a charity of Wilson's liking, an arrangement which is still enforced to this day.
 It's been estimated that Wood has lost approximately £200,000 in royalties for the song.

 In style with many other releases by the Move, it revolves around the thematic concept of madness and loneliness.
 It was among the earlier songs that Wood composed, where he admitted that it was based on a psychiatric hospital, albeit a better one.
 He has also stated that it was an ambition of his to write a children's book with twists in order to appeal to an adult audience.
 The song tells the story of a man slipping into madness and what he imagines as he hallucinates in his clinic room, but also his awareness of the isolation.
-It alludes to the mistreatment of mentally ill in psychiatric hospitals, especially in the first verse where it is revealed that the narrator is strained to his bed.
+It alludes to the mistreatment of mentally ill in psychiatric hospitals, especially in the first verse where it is revealed that the narrator is restrained to his bed.
 Keeping with the theme of madness, a line in the song about a "teatray in the sky" is a reference from Lewis Carroll's Alice in Wonderland.

 The song was first attempted by the Move, when they entered Advision Studios on 25 August 1967 to record it and "Vote For Me", another composition by Wood.
-While they were satisfied with "Vote For Me", their rendition of "Cherry Blossom Clinic" which was recorded that day didn't live up to their standard, and it was subsequently discarded.
+While they were satisfied with "Vote For Me", their rendition of "Cherry Blossom Clinic" which was recorded that day did not live up to their standard, and it was subsequently discarded.
 The group would not touch upon the composition for another three months, before once again entering Advision on 1 November 1967 in order to re-record the track.
 It was one of the only tracks recorded by the band to share a production credit; it was produced by both the band and their standard producer Denny Cordell.
 The song features a string and brass arrangement by assistant producer Tony Visconti.
 While the master tapes of the songs exists, the tape containing the horn section is missing, something later confirmed by Rob Caiger, who remastered the album in 2007.